linkuew/ct_identify/README.md

 -e, dataset to do the evaluation

--f, feature set, either 'word' or 'char', this is for classy.py
+-f, feature set, either 'word', 'char', 'pos', or 'dep', this is for classy.py

 -r, n-gram range for features, e.g. 1,3, this is for classy.py

+-o, the path of the results output folder

 -k, number of top features, use 'all' to get all features, this is for feature_selection.py